We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Warranty and in-home trial: Especially for more expensive pillows, a warranty or in-home trial can help a person save money if the pillow is not a good fit for their needs.
+- Warranty and in-home trial: Especially for more expensive pillows, a warranty or an in-home trial can help a person save money if the pillow is not a good fit for their needs.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

-Tempur-Cloud Breeze Dual Cooling Pillow
+TEMPUR-Cloud Breeze Dual Cooling Pillow

 This pillow comes with a 5-year warranty.
 The removable cotton cover is machine washable, and the pillow offers medium-firm support.